-Admission - All candidates for a graduate degree must file with the Dean of the Graduate Division an application in triplicate and two copies of certified transcripts of all previous academic credits preferably thirty days before registration.
+Admission - All candidates for the graduate degree must file with the Dean of the Graduate Division an application in triplicate and two copies of certified transcripts of all previous academic credits preferably thirty days before registration.
+Students failing to make formal application for admission prior to the date of registration should expect a delay of several hours in completing enrollment while IBM materials are being prepared.